linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 			scp -3 user@123.45.67.89:~/.chef/*.pem user@987.65.43.21:~/chef-repo/.chef/

-2. To confirm that the files have been copied successfully by listening the contents of the .chef directory:
+2. To confirm that the files have been copied successfully by listing the contents of the `.chef` directory:

 		ls ~/chef-repo/.chef